typoverflow/note/KR_P/1-Knowledge_Representation.md

 ## Surrogate
 + **Role 1: A KR is a Surrogate**
   + Knowledge Representation is a surrogate of the real-world object.
-Reasoning is an internal process, while the things taht we wish to reason
+Reasoning is an internal process, while the things that we wish to reason
   + Surrogates can serves for tangible and intangible objects
   + From this perspective, reasoning itself is a surrogate for action in the real world.
   + All representations are imperfect approximations to reality.